Course Coordinator of Master of Social Work Program

 Heather Fraser is an Associate Professor in Social Work at Queensland University of Technology, a career that has spanned three decades.
 Ten years ago, after an expose on live export, Heather’s social work expanded to include animals, and since then she has partnered with Nik Taylor (UC, NZ) in many research projects, including the forthcoming book, Queer Entanglements.
 Intersections of Gender, Sexuality & Animal Companionship.
 Cambridge University Press (Riggs, Taylor, Fraser, & Rosenberg).
 Heather identifies as an intersectional vegan feminist and is a senior fellow for Sentient Media.

-Riggs, D.W., Taylor, N., Fraser, H. & Rosenberg, S. (In process).
+Riggs, D.W., Rosenberg, S. Fraser, H. & Taylor, N. (2021).
 Queer Entanglements.
 Intersections of Gender, Sexuality & Animal Companionship.
 Cambridge University Press.
+[Cover image below of my artwork 🙂]

 Taylor, N. & Fraser, H. (2019).
 Companion animals and domestic violence: Rescuing me, rescuing you.
 London: Palgrave.